MicrosoftDocs/architecture-center/docs/solution-ideas/articles/machine-teaching.md

 #### Cobra effect

 Rewards are subject to what is known in economics as the *cobra effect*.
 During the British rule of colonial India, the government became concerned about the number of cobra snakes and decided to offer a reward for every dead cobra to cull the snake population.
 Initially, this appeared to be a success, as large numbers of the snakes were killed to claim the reward.
 However, it didn't take long for people to start gaming the system, and breeding cobras deliberately to collect the reward.
 Eventually, the governing authorities noticed this and canceled the program.
 With no further incentive, the cobra breeders set their snakes free, with a result that the wild cobra population actually increased compared to what it was at the start of the incentive.

 The well-intentioned incentivization had made the situation worse, not better.
 The learning from this is that you get what you incentivize, which may not be what you intended.

 #### Shaped rewards

-Creating a reward function with a particular *shape* can allow the agent to learn an appropriate policy much easier and quicker.
+Creating a reward function with a particular *shape* can allow the agent to learn an appropriate policy more easily and quickly.

 A step function is an example of a *sparse reward function* that doesn't tell the agent much about how good its action was.
-In the following step reward function, only a **Distance** action between 0.0 and 0.1 generates a **Reward**.
+In the following step reward function, only a distance action between 0.0 and 0.1 generates a full reward of 1.0.
 When distance is greater than 0.1, there is no reward.

 ![Chart showing a step reward function](../media/machine-teaching-3-4.png)